-When you’re working with a local version of a repository, you may have files that you want to be kept separate.
-These may contain configurations or local variables that are private and should not be seen by other collaborators.
+You may have files that you do not want to include in the main version of your Git repository.
+These files may contain configurations or local variables that are private and should not be seen by other collaborators.

 That’s where the .gitignore file comes in.
 This file allows you to instruct Git to ignore files.